gwastro/pycbc/docs/install.rst

 .. code-block:: bash

-    source $NAME/bin/activate
+    source ~/src/pycbc/bin/activate

 .. note::

    CentOS 6 provides a buggy version of the HDF5 library, so you will need to install a newer version into your virtual environment.
 If you are using a CentOS 6 cluster, you must install HDF5.
 If you are using another cluster, then this step is optional.

-If you need to install the HDF5 library (i.e. you are on a CentOS 6 cluster), run the commands:
+If you are running on a Scientific Linux 6 cluster, you need to install the HDF5 library.
+To do this, run the commands:

 .. code-block:: bash